madmartin/Jarolift_MQTT/README.md

 Default under linux: `$HOME/Arduino/libraries/`

 * copy the folder `DoubleResetDetector` to the arduino library folder
-* copy the folder `PubSubClient-2.6.09` to the arduino library folder
+* copy the folder `PubSubClient` to the arduino library folder
 * copy the folder `KeeloqLib` to the arduino library folder
 * copy the folder `simpleDSTadjust` to the arduino library folder

+### when updating from earlier Jarolift_MQTT releases

+* in earlier releases, the folder `PubSubClient-2.6.09` was delivered.
+Make sure you remove `PubSubClient-2.6.09` from the library folder and put the current `PubSubClient` folder there!

 ### Compile